 How this module can be useful in your career

 Well-developed critical thinking skills will enhance your ability to contribute to your workplace at a high level.
 These skills will help you to succeed in nearly every career path, and are particularly useful for careers in business management, government, and software development.

 The courses you can take

-You must complete three of the courses listed below (45 points)*, including at least one course (15 points) at Stage II.
+You must complete three of the courses listed below (45 points), including PHIL 105 Critical Thinking.

 Each course is worth 15 points.
 Before you can enrol in a Stage II course you need to have passed the prerequisite courses for enrolment in that course.